Metro launched Omaha Rapid Bus Transit (ORBT) service on Nov. 18, 2020 — the most significant mass transit investment this region has seen in decades.

 What will happen when Metro starts charging fares?

-ORBT will cost the same as a Metro bus ride next spring, when we will introduce fare upgrades, including ticket vending machines at ORBT stations, as well as smart cards and mobile payment options.
+ORBT will cost the same as a Metro bus ride in the Spring of 2021, when we will introduce fare upgrades, including:

 Are ORBT buses wheelchair accessible?